JeanVENCIC/fusebeads_project/README.md

 # fusebeads_project
 Toy-project to convert each color in a spritesheet to closest color avaliable in given color palette (=avaliable fusebead colors).
-Then count number of each pixel for each color (=number of each beads needed to complete project in fusebeads).
+Then count number of each pixel for each color (=number of each beads needed to complete the project in fusebeads).

 Input Spritesheet :
 ![Alt text](spritesheet.png)